Key Takeaways:

 1. Don’t spend more than you have

 Do you have money set aside for textbooks?
-Unless you do, buying them brand new can put you back hundreds, even thousands of dollars each year.
-Each semester, at a fraction of the cost, you can rent used textbooks from sites like:
+Buying them brand new can cost hundreds, even thousands of dollars each year.
+Each semester, you can save on textbook costs by buying used books or renting.
+Check out sites like:

 “Textbooks were not covered by my scholarship.
 I was responsible for paying for them all throughout my college career.
 I had no idea about book rentals my freshman year and it cost me over $1,000.
 I wish someone would have told me about used textbooks and rental services before I started college.
 It could have saved me so much stress and money.
 My sophomore year book costs were less than $500 since I decided to rent.
 I’m here to tell you what no one told me before applying to college – do not buy the textbooks!